Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Mourning Dress in the Victorian Age

-During Victorian times, the type of mourning dress and the length of time one wore it was circumscribed by etiquette instead of sumtuary laws.
-A widow wore mourning dress for 2 1/2 years.
+During Victorian times, the type of mourning dress and the length of time one wore it was circumscribed by etiquette instead of sumptuary laws.
+A widow wore mourning dress for two and a half years.

 After a year had passed, the widow added small trimmings and simple jewelry.
-Later, that second year, the widow, now in 1/2 mourning, added some color.
+Later, that second year, the widow, now in half-mourning, added some color.
 Gray, mauve, and duller shades of purple and violet were suitable at that time.

-The jewelry worn by Victorian widow came in black, with jet being the most popular stone.
-Jet stones set in brooches, ear-rings, and rings could be quite beautiful.
+The jewelry worn by Victorian widows came in black, with jet being the most popular stone.
+Jet stones set in brooches, earrings, and rings could be quite beautiful.
 Gutta percha, a natural latex similar to plastic, made out of the sap of an East Asian tree, provided an inexpensive substitute for jet.

-Jewelry made form the hair of the deceased loved one was a popular ornamentation.
+Jewelry made from the hair of the deceased loved one was a popular ornamentation.
 A hank of hair was woven into a handsome knot and made into a brooch or other piece of jewelry.
-While such jewelry may seem morbid today, the fashion was seen in the Victorian era as romantic and sentimental - a way to keep 'in touch' with a dead loved one.
+While such jewelry may seem morbid today, the fashion was seen in the Victorian era as romantic and sentimental, a way to keep in touch with a dead loved one.

-As hair does not decompose like the rest of the body, these unusual ornaments made of human hair are long lasting and highly collectible today.
-(See the video below)
+As hair does not decompose like the rest of the body, these unusual ornaments made of human hair are long-lasting and highly collectible today.